Analysts Are Bullish on These Healthcare Stocks: Nkarta (NKTX), Biocept (BIOC)

 Biocept (BIOC)

-In a report released yesterday, Jason McCarthy from Maxim Group assigned a Buy rating to Biocept, with a price target of $20.00.
+Maxim Group analyst Jason McCarthy assigned a Buy rating to Biocept yesterday and set a price target of $20.00.
 The company’s shares closed last Thursday at $6.65.

 According to TipRanks.com, McCarthy is a top 25 analyst with an average return of 64.3% and a 65.9% success rate.
 McCarthy covers the Healthcare sector, focusing on stocks such as Appili Therapeutics Inc Class A, Brainstorm Cell Therapeutics, and SELLAS Life Sciences Group.